Kate Middleton's birthday photos help picture the royal family

 The romance lasted nearly ten years, with the right to two separations and some mischief from the future king.

-For her resistance to the ups and downs, she was nicknamed “Waity Katie” by the press, in allusion to the eternal wait for the prince charming.
+Due to her resistance to ups and downs, she was nicknamed “Waity Katie” by the press, in an allusion to the eternal wait for the enchanted prince.

-But it paid off, as she won over the prince and an entourage of admirers (mostly women) in several countries, with a slew of social media accounts worshiping the myth of the normal princess and avidly publishing photos.
+But it paid off, as she won over the prince and an entourage of admirers (mostly women) in several countries, with a slew of social media accounts worshiping the myth of the normal princess and posting photo after photo with every move of the princess.

 This one, from Spain, shows a photo of the couple at the beginning of their relationship.